ShadowPrince/celty/README.md

 # Celty

-Celty is server-kit for various tasks at dedicated server, like administration or assistance.
-Designed for devices lack of keyboard (goodbye, ssh) and screen space (goodbye, various admin panels), it offers unified modules for all-kind of client platforms with GUI, over the network connection.
+Celty is server-client-kit for dedicated server administration or monitoring.
+Designed for devices lacking keyboard (goodbye, ssh) and screen space (goodbye, various admin panels), it offers unified way to deal with various tasks for all-kind of client platforms.

 ## Usage

-Since Celty is an server-kit it's not usage by itself.
-But, since Celty is an server-kit, it can be powered with easy-to-write and connect modules, that can perform all kind of tasks.
+Since Celty is an only server-kit it's not quite usefull by itself.
+But, since Celty is an server-kit, it can be powered with easy-to-write modules, that can perform all kind of tasks.

 ## Modules